 As its beauty appeals to the esthetic part of your nature, so do Salt Lake City's resorts and places of amusement appeal to your desire for wholesome diversion.
 Saltair, the only bathing beach of its kind on the western hemisphere, is one of these.
 Your experience here is little short of phenomenal.
-If you wish, don a bathing suit and step into the water -then feel yourself literally lifted off your feet!
+If you wish, don a bathing suit and step into the water - then feel yourself literally lifted off your feet!
 Sink?
 You can't!
-The water, a solution of 22 per cent salt, buoys you up as though you were a feather!
+The water, a solution of 30 per cent salt, buoys you up as though you were a feather!

 Nearly every visitor to Salt Lake City gives his attention first to Temple Square.
 On this far-famed ten-acre plot has been built the Temple, Tabernacle, Museum and other buildings of the Latter Day Saints (Mormon) Church.
 The marvelous acoustic properties of the huge, dome-roofed Tabernacle, which was constructed without the use of nails, and the mellow-toned pipe organ which it houses, are among the world's wonders.
-At noon the tour parties visit Temple Square and the Tabernacle for the organ recital as a special courtesy of the Mormon Church.
-"To say that we were delighted is to put it mildly.
-Every feature of the trip was finer than you represent.
-Your hotel service and meals were far ahead of what could be reasonably expected. . . .
-Mr. -, our faithful and untiring guide, is a splendid type of man.
-All our companions were cultured and congenial and several warm friendships were developed."
+The tour parties visit Temple Square and the Tabernacle for the organ recital as a special courtesy of the Mormon Church.